vansh-121/Notebook/README.md

-# Project - Notepad for writing notes (Front-End Development) using ReactJS
+# Project - Notepad for writing notes (Front-End Development) using ReactJS, CSS and HTML